NLTP/Rules/README.md

 ##### _Section I - Match Scheduling_

-- (a) Matches are scheduled for Tuesday and Wednesday, but can be rescheduled to any day within 48 hours of the default game time with notification of the CRC.
+- (a) Matches are scheduled for Tuesday and Wednesday, but can be rescheduled to any day within 72 hours of the default game time with notification of the CRC.
 - (b) A points system will be used alongside a team's record to determine league standings.
-     - (1) 3 points are assigned for a win
+     - (1) 3 points are assigned for a win.
-     - (2) 2 points are assigned for an overtime win
+     - (2) 2 points are assigned for an overtime win.
-     - (3) 1 point is assigned for an overtime loss
+     - (3) 1 point is assigned for an overtime loss.
-     - (4) 0 points are assigned for a loss
+     - (4) 0 points are assigned for a loss.
 - (c) At the beginning of the season, each captain will be asked to submit their team’s default game time.
 These times can be different for A-team and B-team.
 The time will remain on the default days (i.e., Tuesday and Wednesday), and will fall within boundaries to be determined by the CRC.
 In matches between played between two eastern teams or two western teams, the default gametime will be the average of the two teams’ default gametime.
 Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
-- (d) The default time for all matches between western (LA, SF, SEA) teams and non-western teams will be 10 PM ET
+- (d) The default time for all matches between western (LA, SF, SEA) teams and non-western teams will be 10 PM ET.
 - (e) Captains are allowed to change gametime by a captain’s agreement.
 - (f) Teams must finalize match times 24 hours before the default game time.
 - (g) If teams do not finalize the match 24 hours before the match starts, it will be assumed that the match will be taking place at the default time.
-- (h) If a team does not schedule their match at least 24 hours before the default game time, they will be allowed to reschedule up until 1 hour before default game time.
-A captain must make a post to the NLTP subreddit detailing the reschedule.

 ##### _Section II - Match Server Logistics_

 - (a) Suggested home servers may be assigned by the NLTP CRC at the time of the offer to be a captain.
-- (b) Valid home servers for Season 19 include the following North American servers: New York, Toronto, Atlanta, Chicago, Dallas, Los Angeles, San Francisco and Seattle.
+- (b) Valid home servers for Season 20 include the following North American servers: New York, Toronto, Atlanta, Chicago, Los Angeles, San Francisco and Seattle.
+- (c) Teams may select to be a Central team, meaning they will play all of their matches on Dallas, Chicago and Atlanta.
-- (c) Teams will be allowed to change their home servers at the beginning of the season if there are extenuating circumstances.
+- (d) Teams will be allowed to change their home servers at the beginning of the season if there are extenuating circumstances.
 Captains will need to discuss this with the CRC.
-- (d) Commissioners reserve the right to grant additional server changes throughout the season to teams with special circumstances.
+- (e) Commissioners reserve the right to grant additional server changes throughout the season to teams with special circumstances.
-- (e) Server selection will be based on the Server Chart.
+- (f) Server selection will be based on the [Server Chart](https://imgur.com/BIaAFeM).
 Captains may mutually agree to play on different servers.
-If the captains are unable to come to a mutual agreement, the CRC may determine game server according to the teams' declared home servers.
-- (f) Matches that are played on two servers (according to the Server Chart or agreement between captains) will be in an A/B/B/A format.
+- (g) Matches that are played on two servers (according to the Server Chart or agreement between captains) will be in an A/B/B/A format.
 Example: New York/Chicago goes NY/CHI/CHI/NY, or CHI/NY/NY/CHI.

 ##### _Section III - Match Rules_

 - (a) Each match consists of two separate games, each of which is 20 minutes long.
 Each game is two 10 minute halves.
 In cases of split servers, the teams will alternate servers for each half.
 Games which end in a tie will go into overtime.
-- (b) At the conclusion of the match, screenshots/tagpro.eu are to be posted to the wire thread.
+- (b) At the conclusion of the match, tagpro.eu links are to be posted to the wire thread.
 To preserve statistics, tagpro.eu links need to be submitted after the games under the "Captain Center" tab of TagProLeague (remember to submit all relevant statistics, including those of a timeout or overtime).
 If these methods are not followed, statistics will not be kept, and penalties will be applied.
 - (c) Teams are discouraged from taking overly long between halves.
 However, problems arise and halves may start late.
 In this case, the team that is ready to start is highly encouraged to keep their complaints to a minimum - see the etiquette section for more information.
 If it takes over 15 minutes, the team delaying forfeits the entire game.
-- (d) Teams are allowed 1 (or more) players from their team to spectate, but they must be in a different Discord channel than the players in the match, and may not communicate with them in any way while they are playing.
+- (d) Teams are allowed 1 (or more) players from their team to spectate, but they must remain muted, and may not communicate with the players in any way while they are in game.
 Please see the Substitutes Section for more information on this.
 - (e) Captains and co-captains that are not actively playing in their A-team match are allowed to listen in only to A-team communication while spectating the game.
 They must remain muted.
 - (f) Given NLTP's deviation from timeouts during competitive matches, any player wishing to serve as a live substitute can spectate the game and listen in to the A-team communication, but must remain muted until they enter the game.
 This applies only to live substitutions.

 ##### _Section IV - Overtime_

-- (a) Any game that ends in a tie will go to overtime.
+- (a) Any game that ends in a tie will go directly into overtime, using golden cap rules.
-- (b) The overtime period will be played with "Golden Cap" settings, which are the same as regular time with the following two changes:
-     - (1) Time will be set to 20 minutes.
-     - (2) Cap limit will be set to 1.
-- (c) Overtime periods will be played until a winner is found.
-- (d) Overtime stats will not be counted towards regular season stats.
-They are submitted for scoring purposes only and are submitted by checking the "overtime" box when submitting stats.
-If there are multiple overtime periods, please use the "timeout" checkbox to add more periods.
+- (b) Overtime stats will not be counted towards regular season stats.

 ---